ArweaveTeam/gateway/DEV.md

 CREATE USER arweave WITH ENCRYPTED PASSWORD 'arweave';
 GRANT ALL PRIVILEGES ON DATABASE arweave TO arweave;

+# Required in order to import blocks from a snapshot
+ALTER ROLE arweave WITH SUPERUSER;

 # exit PSQL Terminal
 exit
 ```